hsinhaoyu/hhyu_site/content/posts/spirals.md

     """
-        Make a spiral with n points using Vogel's method. the radius ranges from r0 to r1 the density of the points falls off according to r^c, where r radius c should be a negative number
+        Make a spiral with n points using Vogel's method. the radius ranges from r0 to r1 the density of the points falls off according to r^c, where r is radius c should be a negative number
     """